lmkihara/ansible-docker-swarm/README.md

-# Read me
+# Docker swarm with Ansible

-## Ansible install and configure a simple docker swarm
+A simple example how to install docker and configure a swarm cluster using Ansible.